 Air pollution kills

-(PM2.5 is chosen as the modelled pollutant because SO2 emissions are converted into secondary PM2.5, which travels much longer distances and remains in the atmosphere for long periods of time)
+(PM2.5 was chosen as the modelled pollutant because SO2 emissions are converted into secondary PM2.5, which travels much longer distances and remains in the atmosphere for long periods of time)

 Basemap: GADM3.6 & A Schneider et al 2009 Environ.
 Res.
 Lett.
 4 044003.
 Visualization: Andreas Anhäuser